 Next, we present the organization of this deliverable, whose aim is to face the challenges posed by SEMIOTICS, from the perspective of NFV.
 In section 1, NFV is introduced and it is motivated within the SEMIOTICS framework.
 Then, in section 2, the links to the SEMIOTICS architecture, the requirements and the Key Performance Indicators (KPI), where NFV is relevant, are highlighted.
-Also the task objectives are discussed.
-In section 3, we present relevant VNFs, and chains of VNFs, to address the security, privacy and dependability functionalities of SEMIOTICS, along with their challenges.
+Also, the task objectives are discussed.
+In section 3, we present relevant VNFs, and chains of VNFs, to address the security, privacy and dependability functionalities of SEMIoTICS, along with their challenges.
 Section 4 deals with the global management of the NFV resources and VNFs for SEMIOTICS, i.e. it treats the NFV MANO for SEMIOTICS.
-Also, we present dynamic sequence diagrams to exemplify the interaction between the NFV component and other SEMIOTICS components such as the pattern engine, the pattern orchestrator or SEMIOTICS' components embedded in VNFs.
-Afterwards, section 5 describes the interfaces between the NFV sub blocks as well as the interfaces between the NFV component and other SEMIOTICS components such as the SDN controller and the pattern engine.
-Finally, section 6 presents the conclusions, open issues and future work towards the next deliverable D3.8.
-Also, in this section we present the NFV implementation status, the technical choices of the previous sections and whether they are state-of-the-art (SoA) or beyond SoA.
+To this end, we describe the practical implementation of the NFV MANO for SEMIOTICS by means of open source tools such as Open Source MANO (OSM) and OpenStack.
+In this regard, we also describe how we enable chains of VNFs. i.e. Service Function Chains (SFC) and how we enable measurements of the NFV resources.
+This is of paramount importance for the dynamic management of NFV resources, VNFs and SFC.
+Then, we present the interaction between the NFV component and other SEMIOTICS components such as the Pattern Engine, the Pattern Orchestrator or SEMIoTICS' components embedded in VNFs.
+To this end, we explain dynamic sequence diagrams to exemplify the interaction between the NFV component and those other SEMIOTICS components.
+We also present and develop northbound interfaces between the NFV MANO, and external entities known as Operations Support Systems (OSS), e.g. the Pattern Orchestrator/Pattern Engine.
+These interfaces are based on Representational state transfer (REST) Application Programming Interfaces (API).
+Also, in section 4 we explain the dynamic resource management in NFV.
+More specifically, we present experiments on dynamic scaling the processing rate in VNFs and we treat the load balancing among VNF instances, which arise during the aforementioned scaling out operations of VNFs.
+Afterwards, section 5 describes the interfaces in the NFV ecosystem, i.e. between the NFV sub blocks as well as the interfaces between the NFV component and other SEMIoTICS components such as the SDN controller and the Pattern Engine.
+Finally, section 6 presents the conclusions.
+Also, in this section we present the technical choices of the previous sections and whether they are state-of-the-art (SoA) or beyond SoA.